Consensys/ethereum-developer-tools-list/README.md

 * [EasyDapper](https://www.easydapper.com) - Generate dapps from Truffle artifacts, deploy contracts on public/private networks, offers live customizable public page to interact with contracts.
 * [One Click dApp](https://oneclickdapp.com) - Instantly create a dApp at a unique URL using the ABI.
 * [Truffle Pig](https://npmjs.com/package/trufflepig) - a development tool that provides a simple HTTP API to find and read from Truffle-generated contract files, for use during local development.
 Serves fresh contract ABIs over http.
-* [Ethereum Contract Service](https://github.com/mesg-foundation/service-ethereum-contract) - A MESG Service to interact with any Ethereum contract based on its address and ABI.
 * [Nethereum-CodeGenerator](https://github.com/StefH/Nethereum-CodeGenerator) - A web based generator which creates a Nethereum based C# Interface and Service based on Solidity Smart Contracts.
 * [EVMConnector](https://evmconnector.dev) - Create shareable contract dashboards and interact with arbitrary EVM-based blockchain functions, with or without an ABI.
 * [contract-admin](https://github.com/upgreidas/contract-admin) - Minimalistic UI tool for interacting with your smart contracts